Gogo1951/Open-Sesame/README.md

 Just a simple add-on that does what the title says.

-Automatically opens containers under the following conditions:
+⚙️ Automatically opens containers in your inventory under the following conditions:

 - You are not in combat.
 - The container is not locked.